Skip to main content

 Value Analysis

-At $12.99 for a 3-pack ($4.33 per bracelet), the Masajeset sits in the mid-range of the value pack category.
-Here's the positioning:
+As a mid-range 3-pack in the $10-$15 range, the Masajeset sits in the middle of the value pack category.
+Here is the positioning:

 • Worth it if you want a matching tactical set for your team, a 3-location preparedness strategy (wrist, bag, car), or an all-black gift set that looks cohesive